AndreSoares94/CN_AtariBreakout/README.md

 # Computação Natural - Deep Reinforcement Learning
-University project for Natural Computing in Python - course of Computer Engineering at University of Minho.
+University project for Natural Computing in Python - course of Software Engineering at University of Minho.

 ## So, what is this?
 This project involves the development of a Deep Reinforcement Learning algorithm to create an agent able to play the Breakout game from the Atari 2600 console.